amplitude/amplitude-docs/content/collections/single-sign-on/g-suite.md

 ![an_gsuite_8_attributes.png](/docs/output/img/single-sign-on/an-gsuite-8-attributes-png.png)

 {{partial:admonition type='note'}}
- You can review information regarding just-in-time (JIT) provisioning settings for G Suite administration [here](cloud.google.com/identity/solutions/automate-user-provisioning).
+ You can review information regarding just-in-time (JIT) provisioning settings for G Suite administration [here](http://cloud.google.com/identity/solutions/automate-user-provisioning).
 There may be a short "settling period" when setting up and validating the configuration.
-If users are getting 403 errors, please wait a day and try JIT again.
+If users are getting 403 errors, wait a day and try JIT again.
 {{/partial:admonition}}